 What is the minimum down payment for an RD loan?

 However, you still need money on hand to pay for your deposit, inspections, appraisal, and closing costs.

-This type of loan cannot be used for an investment property or second homes.
+- This type of loan cannot be used for an investment property or a second home.

-There are income limits to use an RD loan.
+- There are income limits to using an RD loan.

 Loan #4: VA Loan

 Established by the United States Department of Veteran Affairs, VA loans help veterans, current service members, and qualifying family members become homeowners.
 The VA sets the standards for this loan as well.

 The VA does not have a minimum credit score, but the VA does not make the loan.
 It will vary depending on the mortgage lender.
 Most require a 620 credit score.
 We come across a common misconception that Navy Federal and USAA offer better rates and/or are the only companies that offer a VA loan.
 NOT TRUE!
 Check with your local lender – many have better rates or can at least match what is offered.